 Canada has one of the most comprehensive immigration systems in the world that takes into account the circumstances and hardships that an applicant might face.
 An application for permanent residence in Canada is a shining example of how Canada is willing to assist people from all walks of life.
-Applicants may use this application to request "special consideration" on allowing exemptions that might normally preclude them from obtaining the permanent status they seek.
-This application is in no way a shortcut to status in Canada but rather a last resort to those who might face undue or unusual difficulty due to circumstances beyond their control.
+Applicants may use this application to request “special consideration” on allowing exemptions that might normally preclude them from obtaining the permanent status they seek.
+This application is in no way a shortcut to status in Canada but rather a last resort for those who might face undue or unusual difficulty due to circumstances beyond their control.

 In order to be eligible for H&C application, as the applicant, you:

-- are a foreign national currently living in Canada; and
+- Are a foreign national currently living in Canada; and

 - need an exemption from one or more requirements of the Immigration and Refugee Protection Act (IRPA) or Regulations in order to apply for permanent residence within Canada; and